gelsogrove/shopME/docs/other/prompt_agent.md

 - "What are today's offers?"
 - "Available discounts?"
 - "Monthly promotions"
+- "What promotions are currently active?"
+- "Do you have any special offers?"
 - "¿Hay ofertas especiales?"
 - "Che offerte avete?"
 - "Discounts"